cozy/cozy-stack/docs/sharing-design.md

   `application/octet-steam`)
 * `tags` and `referenced_by`: a union of the two versions is made

-For 3., we rename the file or folder with the later `updated_at`.
+For 3., we rename the file or folder with the smaller `id`.

-For 4., if a new directory with the same path that the trashed parent has been created, we will use it as the new parent for the created/updated files/folders.
-Else, we restore the trashed parent.
+For 4., we restore the trashed parent, or recreate it if it the trash was emptied.

 ## Schema